Morpho-lang/morpho-cli/README.md

 # morpho-cli

 A command line interface for the morpho language.
-Part of development efforts for version 0.6 0 - presently not recommended for public use.
+Part of development efforts for version 0.6.0 - presently not recommended for public use.

 To install, first install morpho-libmorpho and then clone this repository:

     git clone https://github.com/Morpho-lang/morpho-cli.git

-and then
+and then,

     cd morpho-cli
     mkdir build